 - Drinking glass - This will be used merely to temporarily hold your drink while you prepare it.
 Any regular glass from your kitchen will do.

 - Jigger - Cocktail ingredients aren’t measured merely in the usual cooking measuring cups, they require jiggers as each component is in small ounces.
+Check out 17 best jiggers in 2020 here.

 - Shaker tin - Bartenders and home bar owners alike know that cocktail shakers are necessities in mixing drinks, so such products of the best quality are highly recommended.